nestybox/sysbox/docs/user-guide/install-k8s-distros.md

 ## Rancher Kubernetes Engine (RKE)

-1. Create a cluster through the [Rancher](https://rancher.com/quick-start/) UI or by making use of the RKE provisioning [tool](https://rancher.com/products/rke/).
+1. Create a cluster through the [Rancher](https://rancher.com/quick-start/) UI, or by making use of the RKE provisioning [tool](https://rancher.com/products/rke/).
     Take into account the Sysbox node requirements described [here](install-k8s.md#kubernetes-worker-node-requirements).